Jennifer Aniston on why she doesn’t want to adopt after 20-year struggle to have baby

 ‘That’s the only way, selfish or not,’ the ‘Friends’ and ‘Morning Show’ star says

-Jennifer Aniston has said she doesn’t want to adopt as she wants her own DNA in her child.
+Jennifer Aniston has said she doesn’t want to adopt because she would want her child to have her DNA.

 “It’s very emotional, especially in the moment when they say, ‘That’s it,’ because there is a weird moment when that happens.”

-Aniston previously opened up about her private 20-year struggle to conceive and criticised the speculation she’s faced as a result of having no children.
+Aniston has previously opened up about her private 20-year struggle to conceive, and criticised the speculation she’s faced as a result of having no children.

 The actor said she felt pressured to address “the narrative” that suggested she hadn’t had kids because she is “a selfish workaholic”.